zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-7.md

 James:  Hey, wait a second.
 Didn’t you run out and  buy the Podinator trilogy box set when it went on sale last month?

 Cameron:  Uh, yeah, but that’s different.
-Those ar e movies, not TV shows.
+Those are movies, not TV shows.
 The Podinator box set had the director’s cut and commen tary, not to mention never- before-released scenes.

 James:  Hadn’t you seen all three movies when they were shown in the theaters?